RuiqingTang/Algo-reproduce/README.md

    Secondly, considering the issue of algorithm efficiency, it currently takes a very long time.
 In the example above, it takes 43 seconds to export the FBX.
 This forces me to find ways to improve it.
 Since FlowMDM is based on [MDM](#mdm), and MDM recently open-sourced a diffusion model that only requires 50 steps, compared to the current 1000 steps, which can significantly reduce the time consumption.
 I will use this as a point of improvement.

    Additionally, the model outputs JOINT poses, which need to be converted into SMPL.
 Fortunately, previous researchers have provided a *joint2smpl* script.
 However, this step is actually very time-consuming.
 I examined its source code and found that the issue lies with the optimizer.
 The author used the *LBFGS* optimizer, which incurs significant computational overhead.
 I replaced it with *Adam*, which, although it does not achieve the same final performance as *LBFGS* (prone to Z-fighting issues), is much faster.
+Another solution is to set fewer optimization iterations, I changed it from 150 to 5.
+I haven't precisely tuned this data; I only plotted the loss curve, took a quick look, and then made the change.

    **📀 Results:** You can check the demo result and my test results [here](https://github.com/RuiqingTang/Algo-reproduce/tree/main/assets/text2motion/FlowMDM).